agates4/geczy-recipe-site/about/index.md

   order: 3
 ---

-I am a person that writes stuff.
+I am a person that loves to cook.

-This blog template is based on [eleventy-high-performance-blog](https://www.industrialempathy.com/posts/eleventy-high-performance-blog/) which itself is based on [eleventy-base-blog](https://github.com/11ty/eleventy-base-blog).